agilecrm/rest-api/README.md

 ##Listing deals
 ###dev/api/opportunity
 Method: GET
-Returns list of all “Deal” in the domain in JSON format, which are ordered on created time
+Returns list of all "Deal" in the domain in JSON format, which are ordered on created time

 ###Using curl
 ```sh